-There’s renewed determination in corners of Annapolis to settle a 13-year lawsuit by historically black colleges and universities against the state of Maryland – after a settlement offer was sent to legislative leaders on Tuesday.
+There’s renewed determination in corners of Annapolis to settle a 13-year lawsuit by alumni from historically black colleges and universities against the state of Maryland – after a settlement offer was sent to legislative leaders on Tuesday.

 The letter came after several rounds of court-ordered mediation to settle the case have failed, most recently in July.

-The Coalition for Equity and Excellence in Maryland Higher Education, as the HBCUs are collectively known in court filings, is willing to settle the case for $577 million “spread over a reasonable time period,” attorney Michael Jones wrote Tuesday.
+The Coalition for Equity and Excellence in Maryland Higher Education, as alumni from the HBCUs are collectively known in court filings, is willing to settle the case for $577 million “spread over a reasonable time period,” attorney Michael Jones wrote Tuesday.

 The letter was sent to Senate President Thomas V. Mike Miller Jr. (D-Calvert), House Speaker Adrienne A. Jones (D-Baltimore County), Del.
 Darryl Barnes (D-Prince George’s), the Legislative Black Caucus chairman, and Del.
 Charles E. Sydnor III (D-Baltimore County), who is the black caucus parliamentarian and has pressed for a resolution to the HBCU case in the past.

 “With increasing attention focused on equity for the nation’s HBCUs, in light of the various proposals put forth by several presidential candidates, and the fact that this is National HBCU Week, now is the time to bring justice to Maryland’s black colleges,” Michael Jones wrote.

 He told the lawmakers they could be “in a position to play a role similar to that of Congressman Bennie Thompson, who provided the leadership to settle Mississippi’s case twenty years ago.”

 And while noting a U.S. District Court judge’s conclusion that Maryland’s HBCU disparities were as bad or worse than Mississippi’s, Michael Jones said the coalition was willing to settle the case for a comparatively smaller sum.